Get your free credit score now.

 If your credit history is not strong, applying for a credit card without a pre-application eligibility check can have a dire effect on your credit score.
-Not all credit cards offer eligibility checks, however, so it's important to be aware of which cards offer this feature.
+Luckily, nearly all credit cards offer eligibility checks, now.
+But it's important to be aware of this feature and look for cards offering it.

 The Importance of a Credit Card Eligibility Check